The Missing Cross to Purity

 for Christ the way, destroys the devil and his works, the ground of all error;

-So though they be called fools, (these way-faring men),
+So though they are called fools, (these way-faring men),

-by all the sons of Adam, that are set down in their own rudiments,
+by all the sons of Adam, who have set down in their own rudiments,

 and have persecuted these way-faring men as fools,